-New Orleans is a city rich in culture and history and it’s a great place to vacation with your family.
-There is so much to do and see here that it’s hard to decide on where to begin.
-There are plenty of historic museums, gardens, and aquariums for families with small children.
+New Orleans is a city rich in culture and history, and it’s a great place to vacation with your family or to party with your girls (or guys).
+There is so much to do and see here that it’s hard to decide where to begin.
+Plenty of historical museums, gardens, and aquariums exist for families with small children.

-Throughout the year, the city hosts several Jazz Festivals, ensuring that there is always something to do.
-If you want a bucket list idea, check out Mardi Gras – it’s a party you won’t want to miss!
+The city hosts several jazz festivals throughout the year, ensuring there is always something to do.
+If you want a bucket list idea, visit NOLA during Mardi Gras – a party you won’t forget (or maybe remember)!

 18. Charleston, South Carolina

-Charleston is the state’s second-most populous city, situated on the state’s southern coast.
-This seaside city has long been a tourist magnet due to its historical structures, preserved architecture, and wonderful seafood restaurants.
+Charleston is South Carolina’s second-most populous city on the state’s southern coast.
+This colorful city has long been a tourist magnet due to its historical structures, well-preserved architecture, and excellent seafood restaurants.

-It’s also home to the best beaches in South Carolina, which makes it an excellent getaway destination for family and friends.
-Visitors may wander through the city’s lovely streets and enjoy the city’s stunning beaches while exploring Charleston’s historic area.
+It’s also known for some of the best beaches in South Carolina, which makes it an excellent getaway destination for family and friends.
+Visitors may wander through the city’s lovely streets and explore Charleston’s historic area.

 Don’t forget to experience a historic city highlights tour during your visit to Charleston.
-Make the most of your visit to South Carolina by stopping by the other top beaches in the state such as Myrtle Beach in the north and Hilton Head Island in the south, each about a 2-hour and 10-minute drive from historic Charleston.
+Make the most of your visit to South Carolina by stopping by the other top-tier beach towns in the state, such as Myrtle Beach in the north and Hilton Head Island in the south, each about a two-hour drive from historic Charleston.

 20. San Diego, California

-Honolulu is one of the most popular tourist destinations in the United States.
-Hawaii’s capital city is a great place to visit year-round, thanks to its near-perfect weather and stunning beaches.
+Oahu, Hawaii, is one of the most popular tourist destinations in the United States and is a must-visit beach vacation spot at least once in your lifetime.
+Honolulu, Hawaii’s capital city, is a great place to visit year-round, thanks to its near-perfect weather and stunning beaches.